Contributing to Design

-Designers, manufacturers and suppliers of specialist equipment are known to call upon the wide technical and practical experience of Ewing Foundation Technicians when developing or updating their products.
-This honest, unbiased and confidential input could be at any stage of the development process.
-Some of the suggestions and ideas put forward by the Technicians have been adopted, and we feel that the final products have benefited from our input.
+Over the years, designers, manufacturers and suppliers of specialist equipment have called upon the wide technical and practical experience of our Technology Consultants when developing or updating their products.
+Some of the suggestions and ideas put forward by our Technology Consultants have been adopted and proven beneficial.

-In response to the development of high-powered hearing aids with little or no manual control of volume, the Ewing Foundation Technicians explored options and developed a variable attenuator for use with a stetoclip (listening stick).
-This is now available to all practitioners from a commercial company and forms a basic part of the teacher of the deaf toolkit.
+In response to the development of high-powered hearing aids with little or no manual control of volume, a variable attenuator with a stetoclip (listening stick – image right) was developed.
+This is now readily available and forms a basic part of the Teacher of the Deaf toolkit.
+Find out more.

 Bath and Harris test rod for bone anchored hearing aids (BAHAs)

 This innovative rod allows users to monitor their bone anchored hearing aids.
 Our Technology Consultant Paul Harris has worked with audiology supplier Graham Bath to create the rod for use with a single test rod adaptation.
 It is compatible with both the Oticon Medical and Cochlear BAHAs.
 Find out more.